-Yet, if you have been anything like me, you have feared fat for almost 35 years, ever since the various nations’, food guides, based on the non-existent evidence promoted by the likes of Ancel Keys, began advising us to avoid fat and switch instead to low-fat foods, all for our health and waistline.
+Yet, if you have been anything like me, you have feared fat for almost 35 years, ever since the various nations’, food guides, based on the low-quality epidemiological evidence promoted by the likes of Ancel Keys, began advising us to avoid fat and switch instead to low-fat foods, all for our health and waistline.

 For three decades, up until 18 months ago, I chose low-fat cheese, skim milk, extra lean meat over regular.
 I had egg white omelettes, zero fat Greek yogurt, and low-fat turkey bacon instead of the real thing.
 My chicken breast was always skinless and my toast was always dry — and I actually thought I preferred it that way.
 A pound of butter in our house would last months.

 I would even scold my husband to keep fat out of my food.
 I remember once he was making a Bolognese sauce from an old Italian cookbook that called for whipping cream.
 I was cross.
 I made him leave that key ingredient out (and the dish was dull and tasteless.).

 I wasn’t alone — all my girlfriends were all the same.
 We’d meet for lunch and have our salads with dressings on the side.
 We’d trade the latest low-fat muffin or cookie recipe that used applesauce instead of oil.
 We believed the simplistic equation: “eat fat = get fat.”
 We didn’t understand why, despite this devotion to the dogma, our waist lines over the years thickened and we felt constantly hungry.
 I would be so starving when I woke up that I had to eat breakfast (low fat, of course) first thing.
 I’d then be ravenous before noon.

 I thought this approach was working.
 But when I hit menopause, without changing a thing my weight inched up, my waist inched out and my blood sugar went awry.
 I knew something was wrong.

 Adding back fat to our diet